 The ocean at Pololu valley is not a safe place to go swimming.
 High surf, undertow, and rip tides are frequently present so only go in the water if you are a good swimmer and don’t get in too deep.

 Behind the beach you can find large dunes and ironwood trees that protect the valley from floodwaters.
-There are some trails parallel to the beach that make it easy to get to the other side of the valley (and continue the hike to other valleys) that are worth exploring if you have 20 minutes and a bit of energy to spare.
+There are some trails parallel to the beach that make it easy to get to the other side of the valley that are worth exploring if you have 20 minutes and a bit of energy to spare.

 Keep in mind though that the land further back is privately owned and that there are sacred burial sites deeper in the valley.
 Don’t venture too far inland to avoid trespassing and disturbing sites that shouldn’t be disturbed.